Samsung v Apple: What you Need to Know

-The FREE webinar will review the positions taken as the US Supreme Court decides Samsung v Apple.
-Predictions on the ultimate outcome of the case and how it could affect designers and their companies will be discussed.
+The FREE webinar will review the positions taken, now that the US Supreme Court ruled Dec.
+6, 2016 on the historic Samsung v Apple case.
+Predictions on how the outcome could affect designers and their companies will be discussed.
 Alternative solutions also will be discussed.

 3 Key Takeaways:

 - Obtain a better understanding of this important case